numberformat/NOAMi-midi/README.md

 # NOAMi MIDI Player

-NOAMi MIDI Player is a modernized fork of the [TMIDI project](https://grandgent.com/tom/projects/tmidi/).
-It keeps the lightweight Win32 MIDI playback engine, adds automated builds, and preserves a straightforward toolchain for anyone who wants a lightweight, MIDI player that talks directly to Windows multimedia APIs.
+NOAMi MIDI Player is a lightweight software MIDI router and player that lets you select input and output devices, route live MIDI data, and play MIDI files through any connected device.
+It is a modernized fork of the [TMIDI project](https://grandgent.com/tom/projects/tmidi/).
+It keeps the lightweight Win32 MIDI playback engine, adds automated builds, and preserves a straightforward toolchain for anyone who wants a lightweight, MIDI player and router that talks directly to operating system multimedia APIs.

 <img src="screenshot.png" data-align="right" data-hspace="0" width="452" height="409" />

 ## Capabilities

-- Standalone Win32 executable with no runtime dependencies beyond the Windows multimedia stack.
+- Standalone executable with no runtime dependencies beyond the operating system multimedia stack.
 - Plays Standard MIDI Files using direct `winmm` calls, allowing low latency and deterministic channel routing.
+- Take incoming MIDI signal (from a keyboard, controller, etc.) and send them to another output.
 - Provides visual playback controls, track/channel inspectors, and quick access to system-exclusive (SysEx) dumps embedded in a file.
 - Ships with resource-only assets (icons, logos, speech tables) stored under `src/` so the binary can be rebuilt exactly as released.